Skip to main content

 Course Meeting Competency

-1. Describe the epidemiological characteristics of major infectious diseases of humans.
+1. Assess the epidemiology of major infectious diseases of humans.
 340.627 Epidemiology of Infectious Diseases OR

-2. Explain the immune responses to infection.
+2. Categorize the immunology of pathogen infections and their disease expression.
 550.603 Fundamentals of Immunology OR

 260.631 Immunology, Infection, and Disease OR